La Roue de la fortune: Hostesses

+NOTE: Like in the British, South Africa & Australia versions in 2024, the 2025 version did not have the use of a female co-host of any kind.

 Gameplay

 The wheel had 24 spaces.
 These represented cash values, penalty spaces, and strategic elements for use in the game.
 A player who did not land on a penalty space asked for a consonant.
 If it was not in the puzzle, play proceeded to the next player.
 If the letter appeared in the puzzle, the hostess revealed all instances of it, and the player was credited with cash.
 All descriptions of players being credited in the remainder of this article assume that the player called a consonant which appeared in the puzzle.

 From 1987 to 1997, the wheel's colour scheme was similar to the US version's round 1 wheel used from 1986-1996.

 Unlike the American version of the game, only the winner of the main game gets to keep all of the prizes and money won; the others had to forfeit their winnings.

 Game notes

 The Wheel

 When the franc was in use, the minimum cash value on the wheel was 500₣ and the top values went as high as 10,000₣.
 Since adopting the euro, values ranged from €0 - €500 with top values of €1,000, €1,500, and €2,000.
 Since 2012, the values are ranged from €0 - €300.
 The €0 space meant a contestant had to guess a letter correctly to continue but won nothing.